plmqaz-bot/wholeren/README.md

 sales comission should be per month.

-Service and Contract findOne needs update;
+Service and Contract findOne needs update; --DONE

-reod sql for servicecomission;
+reod sql for servicecomission; --DONE

 service comission should be the services that is not done. but contract is signed before the currentmonth/21/currentyear. edit init.sql to create the procedures --DONE